 Devices that rely on batteries, like smartphones, laptops and computers can be used without problems in the USA.
-All you must do is buy a new battery charger with an American plug.
+All you must do is buy a new charger with an American plug.

 It is hard to separate yourself from your car, isn’t it?
 This decision is not easy, but also not cheap.
 Below are the reasons why you might want to leave your car behind:

 Nobody wants to leave their best friend behind.
 It is possible to bring your pets with you to the USA, but you must follow certain guidelines.
 Four-legged friends like dogs and cats are required to have, for example, a health certificate in English from their veterinarian that is not older than 30 days.
 It is important to keep in mind, however, that each state has their own regulations.
 Please inform yourself of the regulations and then decide what is best for your four-legged friend.

 Once you have a good idea about which possessions you want to bring with you, you can start searching for a company to help you with the move.
 The more you want to bring, the more expensive it will be.
 Some Green Card holders pack all their belongings into one container and have it shipped over while others are able to pack everything into suitcases for the flight over.